 Most patients with Graves' disease are able to treat and stabilize their condition without having to quit work.
 If you can work and earn a certain amount of income (what Social Security calls "substantial gainful activity," or SGA), then your Graves' disease won't be considered disabling.
-In 2022, Social Security defines SGA as earning $1,350 per month or more ($2,260 if you're legally blind).
+Social Security defines SGA as earning about $1,500 per month or more (or about $2,300 if you're legally blind).

 The Social Security Administration (SSA) has created a list of conditions (called the Blue Book) that can be severe enough to automatically qualify an applicant for disability.
 Graves' disease isn't among the specific impairments listed.
 That makes it more difficult, but not impossible, to win disability benefits based on Graves' disease alone.

 It's been suggested that Graves' disease is an autoimmune response to some type of virus, because it occurs suddenly and, often, later in life.
 Women are eight times more likely to suffer from Graves' Disease than men.
 Most people who have Graves' are between 30 and 50 years old, although you can develop Graves' disease at any age.

 Your body needs thyroid hormones to regulate your metabolism and control your heart rate, digestive functions, and other critical systems.
 Graves' disease causes your body to make antibodies (designed to fight infection) that trick your thyroid gland into overproducing hormones.

 An overactive thyroid can cause a number of symptoms.
 If you have Graves' disease, your could experience any of the following: